dp-mason/BD-synCret/README.md

 - https://docs.rs/extism-pdk/latest/extism_pdk/
 - TODO: ADD MORE OF THE LINKS YOU HAVE BOOKMARKED

-WOW, ok, so it looks like this works, there are a good number of things that need to be done before I share thisi:
+WOW, ok, so it looks like this works, there are a good number of things that need to be done before I share this more widely:
 - fix the path to the wasm module so that it is not an absolute path, there was some trouble with constructing the manifest string
 - major restructure to improve the way that everything is organized
 - after reorganization, change the makefile or something so that the wasm module gets rebuilt when the rust source changes
-- add automation so that .wasm output file that is built gets moved to where it needs to be in the vcv module (make file? script?)
 - make it so that the rust code can accept v/oct input and proper time information and produces voltages -10.0 to 10.0 so proper tuned waves can be played/generated. make the process function in c++ vcv module do as little as possible simply handing off the values to Rust